wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-advanced-configuration-methods/includes/7-deploy-custom-start-menu-windows-10.md

 1. Administrators simply setup a device with a fresh installation of Windows or installation using an organizations base image.
 2. Customize the Start menu on that device to the desired layout.
 Pin or unpin apps, create or delete app groups, drag tiles to the desired location, and resize tiles as needed.
 3. Export the Start menu to an XML file using the Export-StartLayout command in Windows PowerShell.
-Use the -UseDesktopApplicationID switch and after the -Path switch, add the UNC path and filename.<br><br>For example, if you wish to export to a file called "StartLayoutMarketing.xml" and save to the location \\\\FileServer01\\StartLayouts\\:<br>`Export-StartLayout -UseDesktopApplicationID -Path \\FileServer01\StartLayouts\StartLayoutMarketing.xml`<br><br>
+Use the -UseDesktopApplicationID switch and after the -Path switch, add the UNC path and filename.

+    For example, if you wish to export to a file called "StartLayoutMarketing.xml" and save to the location \\\\FileServer01\\StartLayouts\\:

+    `Export-StartLayout -UseDesktopApplicationID -Path \\FileServer01\StartLayouts\StartLayoutMarketing.xml`
 4. Once the file is exported, it is ready to be applied to desktops.
 You can optionally edit the XML file if you wish.

 Example of a layout file produced by Export-StartLayout: